Truck Accident Attorneys & Federal Trucking Laws

 Trucking companies are required to follow strict hiring practices and monitor their drivers.
 Among many qualifications, a driver must have a valid CDL and be able to pass a road test in a vehicle comparable to the one he or she will be driving.

 During the hiring process, employers must obtain certain records from an applicant's former employer including any accidents or violations during the last three years.
 These records must be kept during the duration of the driver's employment and for three years after the driver is no longer with the company.

 Trucking companies must review each driver's driving record every year.
 They must use random drug and alcohol testing, and drivers must have a physical examination every two years to ensure they are fit to drive.

-If you or a loved one has been injured in a truck accident in Maryland, Virginia or Washington DC, please e-mail or speak to our truck accident attorneys at Chaikin, Sherman, Cammarata & Siegel, P.C. before you settle with an insurance company.
+If you or a loved one has been injured in a truck accident in Washington DC, please e-mail or speak to our truck accident attorneys at Chaikin, Sherman, Cammarata & Siegel, P.C. before you settle with an insurance company.